fershad/fershad.com/src/writing/start-performance-tests-your-browser-s-address-bar.md

 ---
 title: Start performance tests from your browser's address bar
 published: 2022/02/10
+permalink:  /writing/start-performance-tests-your-browser-s-address-bar/
+summary: >-
+  A small life hack to help get performance tests started faster with some handy address bar shortcuts in your browser.
 ---

 Sometimes you land on a web page and just feel compelled to fire up a quick performance test.
 Well, okay maybe that’s just me.
 Anyway, in recent months I’ve been using the custom search engine feature in my browser to make this process just a bit quicker.